-There are two European Schools in Luxembourg; one is located in Kirchberg and the other in Mamer.
-They are Type 1 European Schools, which means that they are free of charge for the children of EPPO staff members.
+There are two European Schools in Luxembourg; one is located in Kirchberg and the other one in Mamer.
+They are Type 1 European Schools, which means that they are free of charge for the children of EPPO staff members, as they are paid by the EPPO via the contribution agreements with the European Commission mentioned below.